newaetech/chipwhisperer/doc/sphinx/tutorialsasebowcard.rst

  3. Switch to the *Target Settings* tab.
 Set the following two options:

   a.
-Reader Hardware: *ChipWhisperer-SER* (NOTE: This is new a new option as of 0.09, the old -USI is not recommended anymore)
+Reader Hardware: *ChipWhisperer-SER* (NOTE: This is new a new option as of 0.09, the old ChipWhisperer-USI is not recommended anymore)
   b.
 SmartCard Protocol: *SASEBO-W SmartCard OS*

  4. Press the *Master Connect* button, the scope and target should both show as connected: